buildingSMART/BCF-API/README.md

 [document_reference_PUT.json](Schemas_draft-03/Collaboration/DocumentReference/document_reference_PUT.json)

 Update an existing document reference identified by **guid**.
 Uses the same rules as [POST Document Reference Service](#472-post-document-reference-service).
-This operation is only possible when the server returns the `updateDocumentServices` flag in the Topic authorization, see section [4.2.8](#428-determining-allowed-topic-modifications)
+This operation is only possible when the server returns the `updateDocumentReferences` flag in the Topic authorization, see section [4.2.8](#428-determining-allowed-topic-modifications)

 **Example Request**